 Where after this study?

-Survey of graduate employment
+Survey of graduates' employment

 Meet successful graduates

-We are preparing more information about graduates.
+We are preparing more information about graduates for you.

 The specialization is focused on formal methods for modeling, analysis, testing and verification of computer programs, which are a key part of the development of modern software systems.
-Students will gain the necessary theoretical background in the field of formal methods, a deeper insight into the principles of modern verification tools and a set of practically oriented skills usable in working in teams responsible for ensuring the quality of software products.
+Students will gain the necessary theoretical basis in the field of formal methods, a deeper insight into the principles of modern verification tools and a set of practically oriented skills usable in working in teams responsible for ensuring the quality of software products.

 The specialization provides a deeper insight into the paradigms of modern programming languages and the structure of their compilers.
-Graduates are able to choose optimal programming tools for a given type of application and are able to quickly learn new programming languages.
+Graduates are able to choose the optimal programming tools for a given type of application and are able to quickly learn new programming languages.